Introduction¶

 .ulabels = 'Candidate marker study'

-LaminDB’s central classes are related records that inherit from Record
+LaminDB’s central classes are registries that store records (Record

 , transform